microsoft/ToRA/README.md

 ### ⚡️ Training

+We're currently undergoing an internal review to open-source the ToRA-Corpus-16k, stay tuned!
-Due to some restrictions, ToRA-Corpus 16k is under review and cannot be released immediately.
-However, we open-source our complete training scripts for the community, and you may construct your own dataset for training.
+We also open-source our complete training scripts for the community, and you may construct your own dataset for training.
+We provide some example data in [data/tora-corpus/](/data/tora-corpus/).

 To train a model, run the following command: